-The Social Innovation and Entrepreneurship Certificate enables students from all majors across the college to develop the knowledge, skills and capacity to conceive of and transform innovative ideas into new products, services and/or initiatives that change the world in meaningful ways.
-Students interested in the certificate should contact the certificate coordinator.
+Dickinson's certificate in Social Innovation and Entrepreneurship (SINE) is about creating pathways for student-led change in our world.
+The SINE certificate enables students from ALL majors to develop the knowledge, skills and capacity to conceive of and transform innovative ideas into new products, services and/or organizations that change the world in positive and meaningful ways.

 Recommended Courses and Requirements for Minors and Programs